xxfoundation/elixxir-docs/wire.md

-# Elixxir mix network link layer protocol
+# Elixxir mix network wire protocol

 ## Abstract

-This document describes the Elixxir link layer which is the lowest level protocol in the Elixxir protocol stack and allows the Elixxir network components to communicate with one another.
+This document describes the Elixxir wire protocol which is the lowest level protocol in the Elixxir protocol stack and allows the Elixxir network components to communicate with one another.